 - The number of spam traps you trigger.

-It is quite similar to what Postmaster provides.
+It is quite similar to what Google Postmaster Tools provides.
 If SNDS shows you many bounces or complaints, or if your IP reputation isn’t in the green, all the above Postmaster tips apply for SNDS.

 Verizon postmaster tools

 Verizon’s postmaster tools are your friend for granular insights on your performance if you’re sending to AOL and Yahoo! addresses.

 Unlike Google and Microsoft, you need to send an email to Verizon’s postmaster team so they’ll sign you up for the service.

 Then, you’ll be able to start seeing data on your Verizon campaigns, or as they call them, “email marketing data feeds.”

 - The Placement Feed.
 It reveals deliverability metrics and shows how many emails end up in the inbox and spam folders, on top of error and complaint counts.